adnanzameer/AdvancedTaskManager/README.md

 * Order tasks by type
 * Order tasks by time/date
 * Order tasks by a user who submitted the request
-* Order task by the deadline
+* Order tasks by the deadline

 ![Advanced Task Manager](assets/docsimages/image007.gif)